Every form of marketing needs conversions to be tracked effectively. Email marketing is one of them.

 - Click on overview

-I hope this tutorial was helpful for you and you found how to track mailing list signups using goals in Google analytics.
+I hope this tutorial was helpful for you and you found how to track mailing list signups using Google analytics goals.

-Let me know how did it feel for the first time you did this by leaving a comment below.
+Let me know how it felt for the first time you did this by leaving a comment below.

 You would also want to read our guide on: